joshbegley/nyt-latest/previous.md

 `Switzerland captain Granit Xhaka believes the England team need to be given “more credit” for their performances.`\
 https://nytimes.com/athletic/5620834/2024/07/06/england-switzerland-granit-xhaka/

-**The Briefing: Weghorst's impact, Guler shines and Dutch comeback courage**\
+**Netherlands 2 Turkey 1 - The Briefing: Weghorst's impact, Guler shines and Dutch comeback courage**\
-`Tim Spiers, Jordan Campbell and Liam Tharme analyse the key talking points from the Netherland's 2-1 Turkey at Euro 2024`\
+`Tim Spiers, Jordan Campbell and Liam Tharme analyse the key talking points from the Netherlands' 2-1 Turkey at Euro 2024`\
 https://nytimes.com/athletic/5618000/2024/07/06/netherlands-2-turkey-1-euro-2024-briefing/

 **At a Pennsylvania rally with Newsom, Democrats double down on support for Biden.**\